 Informed Choices in Childbirth

 Henci Goer, award-winning medical writer and internationally known speaker, is an acknowledged expert on evidence-based maternity care.
-Obstetric Myths Versus Research Realities, to which Optimal Care in Pregnancy and Childbirth: The Case for a Physiologic Approach is the successor, was a valued resource for childbirth professionals.
-The Thinking Woman's Guide to a Better Birth has been the same for pregnant women.
-She has also written consumer education pamphlets and articles for trade, consumer, and academic periodicals.
+Her first book, Obstetric Myths Versus Research Realities, was a valued resource for childbirth professionals.
+Its successor, Optimal Care in Pregnancy and Childbirth: The Case for a Physiologic Approach, has won the American College of Nurse-Midwives “Best Book of the Year” award.
+Goer has also written a book giving pregnant women access to the research evidence: The Thinking Woman's Guide to a Better Birth.
+In addition, she has written consumer education pamphlets and articles for trade, consumer, and academic periodicals.
+Goer is a resident expert on Lamaze International’s website where she moderates the "Ask Henci" forum and guest blogs on Science and Sensibility.

 Join Henci Goer in discussing common practices and policies in pregnancy and childbirth.
 Learn about the evidence supporting normal birth.
 Get information that can help you — or your students or clients — make informed decisions about care.
 Find out the characteristics of providers who practice according to the best evidence.
 The "Ask Henci" Forum is free and open to all.
 Henci hopes you will join her there.